 Zip lines, canopy tours, and aerial adventure parks can be exhilarating fun for troops, teams, ships, and crews.
 The BSA has developed guidance for leaders in planning and participating in these activities at council camps and appropriate commercial facilities.
 Use of privately installed, maintained, or operated zip lines by any unit, district, or council is not authorized.
 Examples include self-built, backyard, temporary (uninspected), or non-BSA-owned zip lines.

-These activities are designated for Boy Scout troops, Varsity Scout teams, Sea Scout ships, and Venturing crews.
+These activities are designated for Scouts BSA troops, Sea Scout ships, and Venturing crews.
 Cub Scout units are usually not permitted to participate in these activities as per the BSA’s Age-Appropriate Guidelines for Scouting Activities.